rothos/protocol_1/index.md

 - knowledge/awareness of going-with-it-/running-with-it-ness (unassuming-self-assuming [sic])
 - knowledge/awareness of “this is the case-ness”
 - knowledge of unhandledness, seeming-liability-ness
+- knowledge/awareness of “real-feeling-ness” (cf. immersiveness, consequences, stakes)
+- knowledge/awareness of bypass
+- knowledge/awareness of pushing
+- knowledge/awareness of forcing
+- knowledge/awareness of structuring
+- knowledge/awareness of choicepoint
+- knowledge/awareness of what-got-you-here-won’t-get-you-there-ness
+- knowledge/awareness of againstness; direct opposition
+- knowledge/awareness of “knowledge of layering”
+- knowledge/awareness of subverbal/paraverbal intention
+- knowledge/awareness of subverbal/paraverbal structure/commitment
+- knowledge/awareness of overloaded substrate
+- knowledge/awareness of substrate contention
+- knowledge/awareness of substrate usage detachment/refactoring
+- knowledge/awareness of “somatic refactoring”
+- knowledge/awareness of desert, deservingness (positive/negative)
+- knowledge/awareness of “making-thing-exist”/“making-things-exist”
+- knowledge/awareness of “selfing”/“self-ing”
+- knowledge/awareness of “permanence-ing”
+- knowledge/awareness of “independent existence-ing”
+- knowledge/awareness of “[attempted] ’solution-ing’ for a particular thing that affirms/enhances/strengthens/facilitates the very thing that is the problem”
+- knowledge/awareness of transparently-take-for-granted
+- knowledge/awareness of opposite-masquerading-as-forward

 ##### p4